tinitiate/depricated_python-django-tutorials/04-apps-views-response-types.md

 ## STEP 6.
 Run Project and Test URLS in Browser
+* In the command line go back to the project folder and locate the manage.py and run the command to start the django application
 * At commandline start the project, using the command:
 ```
 python manage.py runserver